daveprowse/vac-live/lab-05/05-instructions.md

 You should see a system token (starts with .hvs) that was created when we issued the previous command.

+> Note: You could have also issued the `vault token lookup $ADMIN_TOKEN` command to view the token and its details.

 ## View capabilities (permissions) of a token
 Now, view the capabilities of the token we created using the environment variable.